Military stages coup in Myanmar, detains Aung San Suu Kyi

 Myo Nyunt, a spokesman for Suu Kyi’s party, told the online news service The Irrawaddy that in addition to Suu Kyi and the president, members of the party’s Central Executive Committee, many of its lawmakers and other senior leaders had also been taken into custody.

-Television signals were cut across the country and passenger flights were grounded, as was phone and internet access in Naypyitaw, the capital.
+Television signals were cut across the country, as was phone and internet access in Naypyitaw, the capital, while passenger flights were grounded.
 Phone service in other parts of the country was also reported down, though people were still able to use the internet in many areas.

-As word of the military’s actions spread in Yangon, the country’s biggest city, there was a growing sense of unease among residents who earlier in the day had packed into cafes for breakfast and went about their morning shopping.
+As word of the military’s actions spread in Yangon, the country’s biggest city, there was a growing sense of unease among residents who earlier in the day had packed into tea shops for breakfast and went about their morning shopping.

 By midday, people were removing the bright red flags of Suu Kyi’s party that once adorned their homes and businesses.
 Lines formed at ATMs as people waited to take out cash, efforts that were being complicated by internet disruptions.
 Workers at some businesses decided to go home.